mortenalbertsen/DataPipelines/README.md

     - one for the AirFlow application / server (always needed) - the "airflow database" This database only holds data used to support AirFlow - data going in and out of workflows are *not* to be persisted in this database.
     - (optional, depending on need of workflow) another database for data-storage / manipulation, to be used by workflow tasks - the "data database".
 - AirFlow provides a `MySQLOperator`; that operator allows you to run sql-queries against the "data-database".
-I suggest one forgets about and/or does *not* use `MySQLOperator` to interact with the database, but rather use an ORM, for instance [PonyORM](https://docs.ponyorm.org).
+I suggest one forgets about the eixstence of and/or does *not* use `MySQLOperator` to interact with the database, but rather use an ORM, for instance [PonyORM](https://docs.ponyorm.org).